SwiftOnSecurity/OrgKit/GroupPolicy/README.md

 ## Design notes
 This design goes against common advice to limit Group Policy Object numbers as much as possible.
 There is a large risk here as administrators may not understand the complex interplay of precedence and the full end-result of their selections.
 However, this is based on my personal preference in maintaining a domain with logical separation of settings.
 This allows categories to be not applied to testing machines or limit the scope of change approvals.
-This is to increase long-term operational flexibility and testing abilities.
+Change processes in large organizations inform many decisions about the heavy segmentation of policies between many Group Policy Objects.

 With the (general) separation of User and Computer policies, this design leaves open the option for Group Policy Loopback Processing in training lab environments.

 Most policy comments will include a unique identifier called 'OrgKitID'.
 This allows you to quickly identify a policy and its current recommended status via web search.

 ## Policies
-Note: This is a roadmap vision and does not list the GPOs currently avaliable.
+Note: This is a roadmap vision and does not list the GPOs currently available.

 ### POLICY-Domain
 A limited set of domain-wide settings which are required for all machines.
 Things such as enabling a minimum protocol negotiation level.